Last updated: May 26, 2026

 | Not providing enough forage | Hay is expensive; owners cut back; grain fed as substitute | Gastric ulcers, colic, wood chewing, weaving | Forage should always be the base — never substitute grain for hay |

-| Ignoring winter water intake | Cold water is less appealing; horses reduce drinking; owners don’t notice | Impaction colic — the leading preventable cause of equine death | Heated water buckets; free-choice salt; check intake daily |
+| Ignoring winter water intake | Cold water is less appealing; horses reduce drinking; owners do not notice | Impaction colic — a major preventable cause of serious colic | Heated water buckets; free-choice salt; check intake daily |

-| Feeding grain before hay | Convenience; grain is easier to portion; hay takes longer to prepare | Grain hits empty stomach → ulcer risk, hindgut issues | Always hay first, every feeding, no exceptions |
+| Feeding grain before hay | Convenience; grain is easier to portion | Grain hits empty stomach → ulcer risk, hindgut issues | Always hay first, every feeding, no exceptions |

-| Unrestricted spring pasture access | Spring arrives, gate opens, horse grazes freely — seems natural | Laminitis from high-NSC flush grass, especially in metabolic horses | Gradual pasture introduction; limit hours; use grazing muzzle for at-risk horses |
+| Unrestricted spring pasture access | Spring arrives, gate opens, horse grazes freely | Laminitis from high-NSC flush grass, especially in metabolic horses | Gradual pasture introduction; limit hours; use grazing muzzle for at-risk horses |

 | Feeding by volume instead of weight | Owners count flakes, scoops, or cans rather than weighing | Significant over- or under-feeding — a flake of alfalfa is not a flake of Timothy | Use a scale; feed by weight not volume |

-What Horses Should Never Eat (And Safe Treats)
+What Horses Should Never Eat and Safe Treats

 Horses can safely eat a range of fruits and vegetables as occasional treats.
 The key word is occasional — treats are not a meaningful nutrition source and should not substitute for forage.
 The foods to avoid list is shorter but more important, because some common human foods are genuinely dangerous to horses.
+For a complete breakdown of dangerous plants and foods, see the full guide on what horses should not eat.

 | Food | Safe? | Notes |